-At five foot, seven inches, McNamara isn’t the height of the average collegiate-level soccer and basketball player.
+An Athletic Community At five foot, seven inches, McNamara isn’t the height of the average collegiate-level soccer and basketball player.
 However, she compensates with her drive, work ethic, positivity and perseverance.

 Soccer has been a part of McNamara’s life since she was in kindergarten.
 Some of her best friends were made at town travel soccer games, and she shares the experience with her younger brothers, who also played soccer when they were little.